 2012 La Violette - silky, fruity, aromatic, elegant with finesse.
 93p.

-Majority of wines showed excellently without a lot of extraction and overdone vinification.
+The majority of wines showed excellently without a lot of extraction and overdone vinification.

 L'Esprit de Pavie (AOC Bordeaux) - aromatic and pleasant approach, nice tasty fruit, harmonious.
 87p.

-Lusseau - light, round and with soft fruit.
+Lusseau - light, round, and with soft fruit.
 86p.

-Monbousquet - fleshy and chewy, ripe fruit, strong structure, fine depth and length, fruity and smooth finish.
+Monbousquet - fleshy and chewy, ripe fruit, strong structure, fine depth, and length, fruity and smooth finish.
 90p.

 Clos Lunelles, Castillon Cotes de Bordeaux - gentle extraction, strong tannin, spicy fruit, well-structured, fine length.
 89p.

-Bellevue Mondotte - dark fruit, some tasteable extraction here but very well complimented by sweet ripe fruit and as ripe tannin, excellent complexity and structure.
+Bellevue Mondotte - dark fruit, some tasteable extraction here but very well complimented by sweet ripe fruit and as ripe tannin, excellent complexity, and structure.
 Impeccably made.
 94-95p.

 Pavie Decesse - similar to Bellevue Mondotte, slightly less concentrated.
 94p.

 Pavie - a lot of power, excellent fruit on the nose and palate, succulent and vibrant fruit, excellent complexity and backbone.
 Rich and lush.
 Long fat finish.
-Who said over-extracted wine - zero of this here.
+Who said over-extracted wine - zero of this here!
 This is just stunning wine and highly impressive!
 95-96p.

 Monbousquet white - fresh, very good acidity, intense flavours of acacia flower and green apple.
 Well-constructed and with a very nice crisp finish.
 89p

-Monday the 30th March
+Monday the 30th of March

 UGCB tasting of red and white wines from Graves/Pessac-Leognan at Malartic Lagraviere (blind)

-My cherry picks in reds: Domaine de Chevalier (94p) with fine acidity and splendid structure and balance + finesse, very seductive Larrivet Haut Brion and Pape Clement (93p) with a strikingly aromatic nose and remarkable complexity, Ferrande (92-93p) showing splendid acidity, fine intensity and silky fruit/tannin, Smith Haut Lafitte (92-93p) also showing big concentration, elegance and long aftertaste, pretty aromatic and well-composed Carbonnieux, de Fieuzal, de France and La Louviere (all rated 92p) and as lovely Bouscaut and Les Carmes Haut Brion (91-92p).
+My cherry picks in reds: Domaine de Chevalier (94p) with fine acidity and splendid structure and balance + finesse, very seductive Larrivet Haut Brion and Pape Clement (93p) with a strikingly aromatic nose and remarkable complexity, Ferrande (92-93p) showing splendid acidity, fine intensity, and silky fruit/tannin, Smith Haut Lafitte (92-93p) also showing big concentration, elegance and long aftertaste, pretty aromatic and well-composed Carbonnieux, de Fieuzal, de France and La Louviere (all rated 92p) and as lovely Bouscaut and Les Carmes Haut Brion (91-92p).

 Climens

-2012 Cypres de Climens - lighter version of 2013.
+2012 Cypres de Climens - a lighter version of 2013.
 88p.

-2014 Climens - exceptional promises, fabulous acidity, richness and sweetness.
+2014 Climens - exceptional promises, fabulous acidity, richness, and sweetness.
 96-97p.

 2013 Climens - great intensity of botrytised flavours, great acidity, rich sophisticated, very long finish.
 95p